Support Two Rivers

 Row with us on the journey to a better tomorrow and beyond.

-Named one of the top 10 schools in DC, Two Rivers is a Tier One DC public charter school, educating students in grades pre-kindergarten through eight.
+Named one of the top 10 schools in DC, Two Rivers is a Tier 1 D.C. public charter school, educating students in grades pre-kindergarten through eight.
 Through academic rigor that prioritizes immersive study, compassionate individualized support, and inclusive partnerships with families, we guide over 800 students who will lead tomorrow.

 - Excellence in Standards-based Evidence

 - Innovation in Deeper Learning Assessments

 - Equity in Educational Access